Substrate, temperature and magnetic field dependence of electric polarisation in mixed-stacking tetralayer graphenes: Magnetic field effect on TLG polarisation

+The comparison of the measured \cite{atri_spontaneous_2023} and computed values of polarisation difference between ABCB and ABAC twins, discussed at the end of Section III, shows that there is a need for devolving the substrate effect on the magnitude of $\mathcal{P}$ from its `intrinsic' value.
+Below, we consider the polarisation dependence on magnetic field to identify features specific to the intrinsic part of $\mathcal{P}$.
+The idea here is that inversion-asymmetry of ABCB and ABAC twins, together with time-reversal asymmetry due to magnetic field, lifts valley degeneracy of Landau levels (LLs), which may produce some characteristic magnetic field dependence of `intrinsic' $\mathcal{P}$.

+The computed LL spectrum of a `suspended' ABCB TLG, with $\Delta_s =0$, is displayed in Fig. \ref{Fig:BS_LLS}(bottom-right).
+This LL spectrum has the following specific features:

-\begin{itemize} \item At low negative energies and $5$ meV $<E<10$ meV we identify triads of LLs in $K_{\pm}$ valleys which can be traced to the three mini-valleys in the zero field dispersion on the left hand side of this figure. \item The same three mini-valleys give rise to the triplets ``T" (slightly different in $K_{+}$ and $K_{-}$) of almost non-dispersive LLs which are similar to the three fold degenerate LLs in rhombohedral graphite \cite{slizovskiy_films_2019}. \item In addition, we identify two non-degenerate zero energy (non-dispersive) LLs marked as ``S", which can be traced to slightly gapped Dirac features in the zero field spectrum. \item The LL spectrum takes more mundane structure outside the energy interval set by van Hove singularities in the spectrum marked by LT (as related to the Lifshitz transition in the band topology \cite{varlet_anomalous_2014}). \end{itemize} All this identifies a group of eight non-dispersive LLs which host the Fermi level in undoped ABCB/ABAC graphenes, shown by the green line.
+\begin{itemize}[noitemsep] \item At low energies $\sim-10<E<10$ meV we identify triads of LLs in $K_{\pm}$ valleys which can be traced to the three mini-valleys in the zero field dispersion on the bottom left hand side of Fig. \ref{Fig:BS_LLS}. \item These three mini-valleys which give rise to the triad LLs are labeled ``T" in Fig. \ref{Fig:BS_LLS}.
+They are slightly different in $K_{+}$ and $K_{-}$ valleys due to the broken degeneracy.
+These LLs are almost non-dispersive and are comparable to the LLs in rhombohedral trilayers \cite{slizovskiy_films_2019}. \item We also identify two additional non-degenerate zero energy (non-dispersive) LLs marked as ``S" in Fig. \ref{Fig:BS_LLS}, which can be traced to the slightly gaped, central Dirac features in the zero field spectrum. \item The LL spectrum takes more mundane structure (valley degeneracy is less pronounced) outside the energy interval set by van Hove singularities in the spectrum marked by LT (as related to the Lifshitz transition in the band topology \cite{varlet_anomalous_2014}). \item The exemplary LL spectrum in Fig. \ref{Fig:BS_LLS} identifies a group of eight LLs which host the Fermi level in undoped ABCB/ABAC graphenes, shown by the green line.
+Due to the broken valley degeneracy and splitting of mini-valley triplets there are multiple crossings of LLs from different valleys in the magnetic field range $\sim 1.5 - 4.5$T where LL proximity is small.
+When LLs inter-cross near the Fermi-energy the occupation of LLs change as a function of magnetic field in accordance with Pauli principle. \end{itemize}

 To mention, for each value of magnetic field, these LL spectra were calculated taking into account self consistency between on-layer potentials and change distribution between the layers for an overall neutral TLG.